Ask HopeStage to review this study with me

-The official record suggests a mix of remote and in-person participation through a research setting, with sites including Services de Psychiatrie I et II - Pôle de Psychiatrie CHRU Strasbourg in Strasbourg.
+The official record suggests a mix of remote and in-person participation through a research setting, with sites including Services de Psychiatrie I et II - Pôle de Psychiatrie CHRU Strasbourg.
 Participation appears to involve assessments along with scans or samples to help researchers understand patterns more clearly.
 The main fit is usually being able to understand the study and consent, while common reasons not to take part include active substance or alcohol problems that could affect the results.
 The official record does not list a formal phase, which usually means this is focused more on feasibility, delivery, or support than a standard drug-development stage.

 Taking part may help test a support approach in real life.